ECE-RSN/sensor_emulator/README.md

 The IMU also has a modifiable sampling time that you can use to test out your command for writing a change in sampling time to the sensor's registry.
 For example:

-$ python serial_emulator.py --file imu_data.txt -V appropriate-VectorNav-string
+$ python serial_emulator.py --file imu_data.txt --device_type imu -V appropriate-VectorNav-string

 will "write" the string appropriate-VectorNav-string to the emulated VectorNav registry.
 If you have provided the correct string, it will change the sampling rate.